-If you’re revising for your 2019 Theory Test, you’ll know that learning all the UK road signs is a must for the multiple-choice part of the test.
-This article will teach you how to understand the road signs system, then you can test your knowledge in our free interactive game!
+If you’re revising for your 2019 Theory Test, you’ll know that learning all the UK road signs is vital for the multiple-choice part of the test.
+This article will teach you how to understand the road signs system, then you can test your knowledge in our FREE interactive game!

 All road users, whether learning or experienced, a car driver, motorcyclist, lorry driver or trainee instructor, have to know what UK road signs mean in order to comply with their instructions, and as new road signs are sometimes introduced, keeping up-to-date is essential.

 There are three basic UK road signs:

 • Circles - which give instructions like obeying minimum speed limits.
 Blue circles usually provide a positive instruction (such as left turn ahead), whereas red signs give 'orders'.

 • Triangles provide warnings and always have a red outline.